+When is it time to change doctors?
 Many, if not all of us, have at some point been at least a little bit annoyed or frustrated with a doctor.
 Perhaps your doctor ignored your complaints or rushed you through an appointment.
 Maybe the doctor isn’t capable of handling your care.
 Or maybe the staff was rude or you never heard back about test results.

 I realize there are situations where you must use a particular doctor, because of your insurance, your location, and/or your condition.
 If this is the case, it’s very important that you learn how to make the most out of your relationship with your doctor.